elclanrs/jq-idealforms-old/README.md

 # What's jq-idealforms:

 **jq-idealforms** is a small framework to build awesome responsive forms.
-It's buillt on top of jQuery and LESS.
+It's built on top of jQuery and LESS.

 ### Features:
 * Fully responsive (aka adaptive, adapts to the container, no css media queries needed)